-Creative thinking tools - Approaches that help to identify opportunities for innovation and novel solutions to problems by encouraging people to think about an issue idifferentent ways and frdifferentent perspectives.
+Creative thinking tools - Approaches that help identify opportunities for innovation and new solutions to problems by encouraging people to think about a problem in different ways and from different perspectives.

-Innovation management - Ofers management guidance that can support the implementation of innovations such as the development of new products (e.g. how to engage the customer, how to structure the development process), the introduction of new ways of working (e.g. how to introduce a sustainable procurement system), and new business models (e.g. how to transition to a product-service system).
+Innovation management - Provides management guidance that can support the implementation of innovations such as new product development (eg structuring the development process), introducing new ways of working (introducing a sustainable solution) green procurement system and new models of business (eg how to move to a product-service system).

-Organizational change management - Aims to guide and support the implementation of changes in organizations, such as new business processes and structures as well as new/strengthened cultural behaviour and social norms such as ensuring gender-balance in project teams and gender equality in the company.
+Organizational change management - Organizational change management - guides and supports the implementation of changes in organizations, such as new business processes and structures, as well as new/adapted cultural behavior and social norms.

-Marketing - Is the set of activities that are designed to help the company to understand the type of product it should ofer to a market and communicate the benefits and value of the product to the targeted consumer.
-Marketing focuses on the product, promotion, price and distribution channels.
+Marketing - is the set of activities that are designed to help the company understand the type of product it should offer to a market and communicate the benefits and value of the product to the intended consumer.
+Marketing focuses on product, promotion, price and distribution channels.

-Technology transfer - SMEs often lack the resources and capacity to develop fundamental new technology but can often benefit from adopting and adapting technology developed outside of the company.
-A strong network of contacts covering different sectors, business and research institutes, along with good technical knowledge and appreciation of the local context are required to support this type of activity - making it an ideal role for a Service Provider.
-Further advice on the role of the Service Provider in supporting technology transfer is provided in the publication Technologies for Eco-innovation (UN Environment, 2016).
+Technology transfer - SMEs often lack the resources and capacity to develop new ground-breaking technologies, but can benefit from the adoption and adaptation of technology developed outside the company.
+A strong network of contacts spanning different sectors, business and research institutes, together with good technical knowledge and appreciation of the local context are required to support this type of activity.
+Further information on the role of the Service Provider in supporting technology transfer is provided in the publication Technologies for Eco-innovation (UN Environment, 2016).